about the IPRC

 The Inequality and Policy Research Center (IPRC) is an initiative of the Institute for Democratic Renewal.
 IPRC supports the scientific analysis of political, health, socioeconomic, and group-specific inequality in the United States and abroad.
 We develop evidence-based policy and program solutions to problems related to inequality.

 Inequality is arguably the most transdisciplinary, socially-oriented, and eye-opening problem in the United States and worldwide.
 Because it deals with a great variety of data sources, theoretical frameworks, and methodologies, inequality represents a vertex where research agendas unify and generate collaborative academic and institutional networks.
-Yet, even though topics within the realm of inequality can enhance every aspect of the educational process, CGU does not currently have a research-driven institution dedicated to the study of inequality.
-We are, therefore, proposing the establishment of the Claremont’s Inequality and Policy Research Center (IPRC) —a useful platform to encourage the exchange of ideas, attract students, generate resources, and enrich CGU’s overall academic environment.
+Yet, even though topics within the realm of inequality can enhance every aspect of the educational process, CGU did not have a research-driven institution dedicated to the study of inequality.
+We have, therefore, established the Claremont’s Inequality and Policy Research Center (IPRC) —a useful platform to encourage the exchange of ideas, attract students, generate resources, and enrich CGU’s overall academic environment.

 The IPRC has five main objectives: